reymon359/how-to-live/advices/Helping makes you happy/index.md

 ---
 name: 'Helping makes you happy'
-Categories: ['Help', 'Happiness']
+Categories: ['Help', 'Happiness', 'Community']
 ---
 # Helping makes you happy

-Probably the easiest way to happiness is through helping others.
-I think it is in human nature.
+Helping other people, in any way, makes us happier.
+I guess it is in human nature,  being this way, favors living in communities.

-The simple and honest gesture of helping others without receiving anything in return.
-That brings you closer to happiness.
+Simple and honest gestures to help without expecting anything in return.
+Those bring you closer to happiness.

-Everyone needs help at something.
-Just ask and listen to other people to know how you can help them the best way.
+All of us need help with something.
+Communicate, ask and listen to other people to know the best way to help them.

 ## Quotes